Cyphrme/Tree/README.md

 digest a seed, but from the parent tree's perspective, that seed is a branch.
 For a tree of size 1, the seed is a branch and a leaf.

-**Depth sizes** denotes how large each branch level is from a starting seed.
-See the example below for depth sizes of `[5,100,7,30]`.
-Depth sizes are ordered from the seed to the leaves.
-This library assumes symmetrical trees.
+**Branch level sizes** (BLS) denotes the size of each branch level.
+The first integer is for the current level and subsequent integers are for each child level.
+See the example below for BLS of `[5,100,7,30]`.
+Branch sizes are ordered from the seed to the leaves.
+This library assumes symmetrical trees, although non-symmetrical trees are legitimate.

 ### Structure